nascimentoadalberto/nascimentoadalberto/README.md

 - 🌱 I’m currently learning HTML/CSS/JS, MySQL
 - 💬 Ask me about life, the universe and everything (or just some animes, why not?)
 - 📫 Oh ho!
 Are you approaching me?
-Follow me: on Instagram: @beert_ooo / on Twitter: @shibitow / on GitHub: well... you already found me...
+Follow me: on Instagram: @beert_ooo / on GitHub: well... you already found me...
 - ⚡ Fun fact: I love music (especially metal and prog)

 <div>